As U.S. Flexes Its Muscles On Trade, Other Countries Are Beginning To Push Back

 "The weight of the world economy has really shifted toward Asia.
 That's where some really big, rapidly growing markets are, and the U.S. is just not quite as important as it was before," he says.

-Many countries also remain suspicious of the way the U.S. seems to have done an about-face on trade policy, appearing to abandon its longstanding support for free and open markets, says Simon Johnson, professor of entrepreneurship at MIT's Sloan School of Management.
+Many countries also remain suspicious of the way the U.S. seems to have done an about-face on trade policy, appearing to abandon its long-standing support for free and open markets, says Simon Johnson, professor of entrepreneurship at the Sloan School of Management at the Massachusetts Institute of Technology.

 The U.S. has long spread the gospel of markets all over the word, arguing that free trade benefits all countries.
 Trump, by contrast, often seems to view trade as a kind of war game in which one country's gain necessarily means another country's loss.